Windows Fax and Scan: Faxing

 The Fax View of WFS is an enhancement of the Fax Services component which was an installable option in the Windows XP operating system.
 New features include a fax account model, improved composition features, the ability to save faxes in composition as drafts, and a preview pane.
 It is also possible to right click on a file and send it as a fax.
 To send and receive faxes users can create either a local fax modem account to use a locally attached fax-capable modem or a shared fax server account to use a network fax server.
 The Windows Fax and Scan software is not an internet fax application.
 Therefore, it must be used with an analog phone line.

 Scanning

 The Scan View of WFS has a user interface to manage scanned documents.
 It allows the creation, renaming and moving of folders from a single view.
 The preview pane shows documents scanned.
 Users can create profiles for particular scanners and save them for future scanning, and can directly route the scanned documents to their mailboxes after configuring the mail settings.
 The 'Fax from Scanner' feature allows directly faxing the document from the scanner.

-Beyond the basic capabilities, is a step towards Unified Messaging, in bringing together the management of related media like faxes, emails, digital documents, etc.